aoluoch/Smart-to-do-list/server/README.md

 - **Dependency Management** with circular dependency detection and resolution
 - **Real-time Notifications** for task updates, deadlines, and completion alerts
 - **Comprehensive Testing** with automated test suites (16 tests, 100% coverage)
-- **Database Migrations** with SQLAlchemy ORM and PostgreSQL/SQLite support
+- **Database Migrations** with SQLAlchemy ORM and PostgreSQL support
 - **Health Monitoring** with dedicated health check endpoints
 - **CORS Support** for cross-origin requests from frontend applications